 Both Brian Fargo and Wasteland official Twitter account confirmed that Wasteland Remastered will release on PC and Xbox One on 25 February 2020.
 The PC version will be available on Windows Store, Steam and GOG.
 The inclusion of the last storefront also confirms it will be DRM-free.

-Owners of the original Wasteland will not get the upgrade for no charge though as the developers explained that the game will bring along new animations, sounds and pretty much everything else so it will be sold as a separate product.
+Owners of the original Wasteland though as the developers explained that the game will bring along new animations, sounds and pretty much everything else so it will be sold as a separate product.
 Meanwhile, Xbox One users will not be able to purchase a physical edition.

 Those who are not willing to pay the price of the game will be able to play it via Xbox Game Pass.
-Currently, there are no plans to make a Switch version but inXile are not writing off the possibility of making it at some point in the future.
+Currently, there are but inXile are not writing off the possibility of making it at some point in the future.

 In case you liked the lore of Wasteland while playing the sequel but didn't like the '80s graphics of the original, this may be the perfect opportunity to give it a whirl and relive the origins of Highpool's partial hate of the Rangers, encounter the infamous Red Scorpion Militia leader in his youth and see what lurked in the Citadel before Rangers made base there.